rivamcknight/riddles-api/README.md

 | --- | --- | --- |
 | `PUT` | /riddles | Updates (by overwriting) a riddle in the database |

 Select a Riddle object to update by setting the query parameter to its `id`.
 Use the JSON request body to set new values.
 Fields set in the request body will overwrite all existing values.
 Omitting a non-required field from the request body sets that field to null.
-Currently, updating seed data (the original riddles added to the database) is not allowed.
+Currently, updating seed data (the initial riddles added to the database) is not allowed.

 The query parameter is defined as: